Deploy Anywhere and Own Your Releases with Open-Source Feature Flags

 Most of our platform is under the BSD-3-Clause license.
 A small number of repositories are under the MIT license.

-We built Flagsmith as the open source feature flag tool we needed but couldn't find on GitHub.
+We built Flagsmith as the open source feature flagging platform we needed but couldn't find on GitHub.
 Our core functionality stays open, always.
 Read our open letter to developers.

 Illustration Bag